cltl/wsd-dynamic-sense-vector/README.md

 in training.
 Basically, we train smaller models many times, each time with a different (but fixed) random seed.

-1. Pre-process GigaWord into plain text: `git checkout 694cb4d && sbatch cartesius/process-gigaword.job`
+1. Pre-process GigaWord into plain text: `git checkout 694cb4d && sbatch process-gigaword.job`
 2. More preprocessing to make binary files: `git checkout a453bc1 && sbatch cartesius/prepare-lstm-wsd.job`
 0. `git checkout ce8a024`
 1. Run at the same time: `sbatch cartesius/exp-variation1.job` and `cartesius/sbatch exp-variation2.job`